rokoss21/FACET/README.md

 - Reference SDKs: **TypeScript**, **Python**, **Rust**
 - LSP for **VS Code**, **Zed**, **Neovim**
 - More lenses (e.g., `slugify`, `escape_json`, `hash(alg)`)

 ---

+## 🤝 Contributing

+FACET is an open-source project and we welcome contributions from the community!
+Whether it's reporting a bug, proposing a new feature, or submitting a pull request, your help is valued.

+Please read our **[Contributing Guidelines](CONTRIBUTING.md)** to get started.

+### Ways to Contribute
+- **🐛 Report a Bug:** Open an issue with a clear description and steps to reproduce
+- **✨ Suggest a Feature:** Start a discussion on the GitHub Discussions tab
+- **📖 Improve Documentation:** Help make docs clearer and add examples
+- **🛠️ Submit a Pull Request:** We welcome PRs for bug fixes, new lenses, or improvements
+- **🎯 Add Tests:** Improve test coverage and add edge case testing

+---

+## 💬 Community & Support

+Have a question or want to share an idea?

+- **💬 [GitHub Discussions](https://github.com/rokoss21/FACET/discussions):** Best place for questions, feature proposals, and sharing what you've built with FACET
+- **🐛 [GitHub Issues](https://github.com/rokoss21/FACET/issues):** For reporting bugs and tracking development tasks
+- **📖 [Documentation](https://github.com/rokoss21/FACET/tree/main/docs):** Comprehensive guides and API reference

+### Stay Connected
+- **⭐ Star** this repository to show your support
+- **👁️ Watch** for updates and new releases
+- **🔄 Fork** to contribute your own improvements
+- **📣 Share** FACET with your network

+---